cozy/cozy-ui/react/Tabs/Readme.md

 Content needs to be separated into sections and accessed via a single content area using a flat navigation structure that does not refresh the page when selected.

-Tabs can have the `inverted` prop to be in the primary color of the app.

-### Themed tab for material-ui

 ```
 import { useState } from 'react'